Gummy Vitamin Potency

 The Most Common Potency Failure: Sampling That Doesn't Represent the Lot

 A single composite pulled from a convenient location can miss real variability.
 Gummies can vary across depositor lanes, across the run (start-up vs. steady state), and even within the same tote (top vs. bottom).
-If sampling ignores those gradients, your results might reflect the sample plan more than the batch itself.
+If sampling ignores those gradients, your results reflect the sample plan more than the batch itself.

 A more reliable approach is stratified sampling, designed to capture how product actually flows through equipment and handling.